 28 the sampled parameters.
 Correspondingly, the core ingredients of ABC methods are a prior on θ, and a generative model q(θ),

-29 usually specified as a function code in a general-purpose programming language (11,15).
+29 usually specified by adequate code in a general-purpose programming language (11,15).

 30 Performing approximate inference comes at the cost of incurring additional approximation error, which accumulates on